Realities That Must Be Accepted To Live A Life At Peace With Reality

 Reality number 1, God exists

 There is a God.
-There is a cause behind your existence, a creator.
-There is much about His character that is acceptable to man, but there is also much that is not.
+There is a cause behind your existence.
+There is a creator.
+There’s a little about His character that’s acceptable to Man, but there’s also much that isn’t.
 Man is, by his nature, a religious being.
-Even in a our secular society where the non-existence of God is preached day and night, very few people believe that there actually is no God.
-They know deep down inside that there is.
-You will notice that the modern outspoken atheist has actually evolved.
-He used to be an “a”-theists–with “a” meaning “not”.
-But he has become the “anti”-theists.
-There is a big difference between the two.
-The anti-theist is not content to simply believe that there is no God.
-No, he must war against the God that he believes is not, and in so doing has become a good example of “beating against the air”.
+Even in this secular society where the non-existence of God is preached day and night, very few people have enough faith to believe that there actually is no God.
+They know deep down that He is.
+You’ll notice that the modern outspoken atheist has actually evolved.
+He used to be an a-theist, with “a” meaning “not” a theist.
+But he has now become the “anti”-theist.
+There’s a big difference between the two.
+The anti-theist is not content with his faith that there is no God.
+No, he must war against the God that he believes is not, and in so doing has become a good example of “beating against the air.”
 The fact is that God does exist.
 This must be our starting point.
-It is a reality we must accept.
-It cannot be changed.
+It is a reality we must accept, along with all of its ramifications.
+This cannot be changed.

 Reality number 2, The God that exists commands

 Reality number 3, The God that exists is not silent

 Suppose that I give you a multiple choice test.
-The only catch is that there is nothing written next to “A”, “B”, “C” and “D”.
-You are left to guess the right answers.
-As you can see, this would be a test impossible to pass.
-It would be absurd.
+The only catch is that there is nothing written next to A, B, C, and D. You’d be left to guess the right letter rather than chose the right answer.
+As you can see, this would be a test impossible to pass; it would be absurd.
 But if God were silent, such a test would be the reality of your existence.
-We, as corruptible man, would be left to ourselves to figure it out with no way of knowing, even when and if we did get it right.
-But that is not reality.
+We, as corruptible Man, would be left to ourselves to figure it all out with no way of knowing for sure even when and if we did get it right.
+But that’s not reality.
 God is not this way.
-He provides the questions and the answers, and depending on where we put our faith, there is either no way we can pass, or no way we can fail.
+He provides the questions and the answers, and depending on where we put our faith, there’s either no way we can pass or no way we can fail.